-In this webinar, Jono will share how to cohesively manage your community projects through strategic planning, and share practical recommendations that you can put into practice right away.
-This webinar leave with you with four key takeaways:
+In this on-demand webinar, Jono will share how to cohesively manage your community projects through strategic planning, and share practical recommendations that you can put into practice right away.
+This video will leave you with four key takeaways:

 - Understanding a framework for how to deploy a community strategy, invest in the right areas, track progress, and build in accountability.

 - How to identify relevant KPIs, building in a regular cadence for reviews and skills development.

 - How to build cross-functional support from management, other teams, and how to hire the right people to deliver this work well.

 - How to avoid the common pitfalls and road bumps many companies face in this journey.